Leroymilo/FurnitureFramework/doc/Furniture.md

 #### Price

 This is the default price of the Furniture, it will be used if it is added to a shop's item list without specifying a price.

-#### Indoor & Outdoor

-These fields define if the Furniture can be placed respectively indoor and outdoor.
-They both accept boolean values (true or false, without quotation marks), and default to true.
-If both are set to false, your Furniture will be indoor only because of how the game is coded.
+It defaults to 0g.

+#### Placement Restriction

+This field is a number that defines if the Furniture can be placed indoor and/or outdoor.
+Here are the possible values:
+- `0`: indoors only
+- `1`: outdoors only
+- `2`: indoors and outdoors

 #### Context Tags